MorganStenberg/League-hub/README.md

 *Acceptance Criteria*

-- When logged in, a user can edit the results of already added matches that they a part of.
+- When logged in, a user can edit the results of already added matches that they are a part of.
 - When logged in, a user can delete already added matches that they a part of
 - When logged in, a user that is a league creator can edit the results of matches for other users that are members of the league they have created
 - When logged in, a user that is a league creator can delete matches for other user that are members of the league they have created